PaulZHANG20/iMob_demo/README.md

 # Dependency
 Python >= 3.7.

-Other dependencies are shown in [Requirement.txt](requirement.txt) file.
+Other dependencies are shown in [Requirements.txt](requirements.txt) file.

 # How to Install Python Dependency
 Go to the root directory and then